These questions have been personally answered by your very own K9 Oral hygiene specialist, Sabina Gordon.

 I have been extensively trained to work with the behaviours and energies in all breeds that allow me to connect with your dog and understand their individual needs.
 At the beginning of the procedure I place the dog comfortably in my lap facing me where I perform various calming techniques and holds to maintain comfort and control throughout the cleaning.
 I am constantly attentive to the dog’s needs throughout the cleaning and my abilities to adjust and sense the dog’s needs allows for a very positive calm procedure.

-Won’t my dog panic when they hear the Ultrasonic scaler or feel the tools in their mouth?
+Won’t my dog panic when they feel the Ultrasonic scaler?

 What happens when you encounter a dog that is overly fearful or aggressive?

-I can usually tell within the first few minutes of the consultation whether your pet’s temperament will allow for a cleaning.
-In almost all cases, I am able to calm fearful dogs with my gentle touch and calm energy.
-If your pet demonstrates highly aggressive behavior, it may not be a candidate for anesthetic-free cleanings.
+In almost all cases I am able to calm fearful dogs with my gentle touch and calm energy.
+If your pet demonstrates highly aggressive behavior, it most likely will not be a candidate for anesthetic-free cleanings.

 How does an Anesthetic-free teeth cleaning procedure differ from a dental cleaning at my Veterinarians?

-Diagnosis as well as the treatment of disease, infection, and medical issues found in the mouth will be referred to a Veterinarian where proper medical treatment can take place.
-The services provided by Royal K9 Smiles are ultrasonic scaling and polishing on all surfaces of the teeth ABOVE the gum line without the use of anesthetic or sedation.
-What this means is, my candidates are dogs who show no sign of medical distress in the mouth – just the issue of moderate/heavy calculus build up that requires removal to prevent disease and the dreaded “doggy breath”.
+Diagnosis as well as the treatment of disease, infection, and medical issues will be referred to a Veterinarian where proper medical treatment can take place.
+The services provided by Royal K9 Smiles are ultrasonic scaling and polishing above the gum line to prevent bacteria from going below the gums.
+Candidates of anesthetic-free services are for dogs who show no signs of periodontal disease just tartar build up requiring removal.

 Are elderly dogs or dogs with health issues candidates for Anesthetic-free teeth cleaning?